Pfern/PANGenomics/exercises/toy/README.md

     vcffilter -f 'AF > FREQ' 1mb1kgp/z.vcf.gz > min_af_filtered.vcf

 Alternatively, you can also use `bcftools` to subset the VCFs.
 The ``--exculde`` option in conjunction with custom [expressions](https://samtools.github.io/bcftools/bcftools-man.html#expressions) is particularly useful to this end.
+You may also want to think about other properties that would be useful to filter on.

 With this input you should be able to run the whole pipeline: